DavisBrian/seqMeta/cran-comments.md

 ## Test environments
 * win-builder (devel and release)
-* ubuntu 12.04 (on travis-ci) R 3.2.2, 3.2.3,
+* ubuntu 12.04 (on travis-ci) R 3.2.3
-* OSX (on travis-ci) R 3.2.2, 3.2.3,
+* OSX (on travis-ci) R 3.2.3
-* Windows (on AppVeyor), R-devel
+* Windows (on AppVeyor), 3.2.3, 3.3.0
 * local Windows 7 install, R 3.2.2

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 1 NOTE on Win-Builder:

-New maintainer:
-  Brian Davis <Brian.Davis281@gmail.com>

-Old maintainer(s):
-  Arie Voorman <arie.voorman@gmail.com>

-On Win-builder along with this NOTE was
+* checking CRAN incoming feasibility ...
+NOTE
   Possibly mis-spelled words in DESCRIPTION:
     SKAT (14:43)

-SKAT is not mis-spelled it is a comonly used acronym in the genetics field.
+SKAT is not mis-spelled it is a commonly used acronym in the genetics field.

 ## Downstream dependencies
 There are no downstream dependencies.